Asbestos.com Video Thumbnail

 • Justice Just Shine Shimmer Powder

-In November 2020, the Environmental Working Group found asbestos-contaminated talc in three out of 21 cosmetics samples tested.
-The FDA found asbestos in nine out of 52 cosmetics samples in 2019.
+In November 2020, the Environmental Working Group found asbestos-contaminated talc in 3 out of 21 cosmetics samples tested.
+The FDA found asbestos in 9 out of 52 cosmetics samples in 2019.

 In 2017 and 2018, several cases of talc contamination involved children’s makeup.
-It was sold by national retailers Justice and Claire’s.
+National retailers Justice and Claire’s sold it.
 Other children’s toys containing asbestos-contaminated talc have included crayons, modeling clay and crime-scene kits.

 Industrial talc is used in many modern products, like paint and glazes.
 It improves texture, matting and adhesion.
 The paper industry uses talc to improve print quality and reduce friction.
 Wastewater treatment plants also use talc to purify water.